wwgberlin/fromatob/README.md

 # go-workshop

-Women Who Go workshop in January challenge
+Welcome to the Women Who Go workshop in January challenge.

 This challenge is all about graphs.
 A graph consists of vertices and edges, where an edge connects two vertices.
 In our case, each vertex represents a city.
 An edge between two vertices means there’s